devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step3.md

 ## #
-`ls` is a Linux shell command that lists directory contents of files and directories.Some practical examples of ls command are shown below.
+`ls` is a Linux shell command that lists directory contents of files and directories.
+Some practical examples of ls command are shown below.

 `syntax: ls <options> <Path>`